swalihaattar/pacman-ai-engine/README.md

 ## **Overview**

-**Objective:** A fully functional Pac-Man game featuring an autonomous AI system capable of navigating mazes, avoiding threats, and optimizing pellet collection using rule-based logic, feature extraction, and BFS pathfinding.
+A fully functional Pac-Man game featuring an autonomous AI system capable of navigating mazes, avoiding threats, and optimizing pellet collection using rule-based logic, feature extraction, and BFS pathfinding.

 ---